-Modern-day North America, especially the water-thirsty West, needs little reminder of the cost of drought: 'water-shortages' and 'wildfires' are familiar mid-summer season headlines, and tales of devastation from the Dust Bowl 1930s and Southwestern 1950s droughts are far from forgotten.
-Today (Fall 2005), the widespread drought which began in 1998 continues to persist in parts of the Northern Plains and Northwest, with the central Midwest and Pacific coast only recently emerging from similar conditions (in early 2004 and late 2004 respectively).
-Applying conservative estimates based on relief payments alone, each year of drought costs US\$6-8 billion (FEMA 1995).
-Actual costs swell well above this figure as one considers the reality of direct impacts to agriculture, tourism and recreation, urban water supply, energy production, transportation and human health, along with the multitude of indirect impacts (i.e. employment, consumption levels etc.).
-In economic terms, though hurricanes and tropical storms are the most frequent weather related disasters in the United States, droughts (with the recent exception of Hurricane Katrina) are the most costly natural disasters (Ross and Lott 2003).
+Modern-day North America, especially the waterthirsty West, needs little reminder of the cost of drought: "water shortages" and "wildfires" are familiar midsummer season headlines, and tales of devastation from the 1930s Dust Bowl and 1950s Southwestern droughts are far from forgotten.
+As recently as 1998, widespread drought conditions returned to the American West and Plains, and another multiyear drought event commenced, persisting in the Northern Plains and western Canda-United States border to this day (Seager 2006, manuscript submitted to J. Climate, hereafter SEA).
+Applying conservative estimates based on relief payments alone, each year of drought costs U.S. \$6-8 billion (FEMA 1995, p.
+2).
+Actual costs swell well above this figure as one considers the reality of direct impacts to agriculture, tourism and recreation, urban water supply, energy production, transportation, and human health, along with the multitude of indirect impacts (i.e., employment, consumption levels, etc.).
+In economic terms, although hurricanes and tropical storms are the most frequent weather-related disasters in the United States, droughts (with the recent exception of Hurricane Katrina) are the most costly natural disasters (Ross and Lott 2003).